 - 1 tablespoon dark soy sauce

-- 1 tablespoon Shaoxing wine or dry sherry wine / dry white wine / chicken stock
+- 1 tablespoon Shaoxing wine or dry sherry / chicken stock

 Instructions

-- Slice flank steak against the grain into ¼-inch-thick pieces.
-Transfer beef slices to a large bowl.
+- Slice the beef on an angle against the grain into ¼-inch-thick strips.
+Transfer to a large bowl.

-- Heat vegetable oil in a large pan on medium heat, fry beef until cooked through and slightly browned, about 4-5 minutes.
-Remove cooked beef from the pan and set aside.
+- Heat vegetable oil in a large pan over medium heat.
+Sear the beef until cooked through and slightly browned at the edges, about 4-5 minutes.
+Remove and set aside.

-- Sauté onions and mushrooms until slightly softened, about 2 minutes.
-Then pour in the sauce and simmer to thicken it.
+- Sauté onions and mushrooms until just softened, about 2 minutes.
+Add the sauce and simmer until slightly thickened, about 30 seconds.

 Bassie